DeveloperSkip to main content

 Fleet Telemetry

-Fleet Telemetry allows vehicles to stream data directly to a server, eliminating the need to poll the vehicle_data endpoint.
+Fleet Telemetry is the most efficient and effective way of gathering any type of data from vehicles.
+It allows vehicles to stream data directly to a server, eliminating the need to poll the vehicle_data endpoint.
 This prevents unnecessary vehicle wakes and battery drain.
+Fleet Telemetry is not fully equivalent to the vehicle data endpoint but provides important data in an efficient and economical manner.
+See Cost Optimization Case Studies for details of the cost savings available by using Fleet Telemetry.

 Server Setup